Key Takeaways:

 When should I join extracurricular activities?

 Join several clubs in middle school and early high school to explore and learn about different topics.
 By 11th grade, you should have a good understanding of which clubs you really enjoy and should seek out leadership positions.
-You should participate in activities both in and out of school, especially related to your academic interest.
+You should participate in activities both in and out of school, especially related to your academic interests.
 Read about the role of extracurricular activities in the admissions process to learn more.

-Standardized Test and the Ivy Leagues
+Standardized Tests and the Ivy Leagues

 How can a consultant help me prepare for the Ivy League?